Application Deadline: March 31, 2017 (early bird deadline), June 16, 2017

 - Space for 2 WCCCSA clases

 - 50 hours of Spanish language class taught by local professors

 NOT INCLUDED IN THE COST:

 - Flights for students

 - Most meals are not included unless specified

-To apply send completed applications Scholarship Application Study Abroad Barcelona 2015 to Jesse Aspree firstname.lastname@example.org on or before June 27, 2015.
-This scholarship is open to all students applying to the WCCCSA Barcelona Fall 2015 program.
+Send completed application form and all supporting documents to Ulli Schraml at firstname.lastname@example.org on or before June 24, 2017 at 5pm.
+This scholarship is open to all students applying to the WCCCSA Barcelona Fall 2017 program.

 What to bring: Students need to bring (a) a signed copy of the Student Guidelines, (b) 4 passport photos, (c) a copy of your passport, (d) flight itineraries for students not on the group flight, (e) a notepad to take notes, and (f) questions.
 Student participants should also invite parents, guardians, or whomever they feel should attend with them.

 Coffee will be provided in the morning and lunch will be served.
 The faculty will be available to discuss their courses and expectations.